KenDB3/syncWXremix/README.md

 ## Revision History (change log)

+1.03 (2016-01-25)
+* Just some bug fixes...
+* Tweak getQuerySuffix to also check if the web socket proxy is reported as the public IP of the BBS.
+This now works with the new websocket-telnet-service.js, websocket-rlogin-service.js, and websocket-proxy.js.
+* Fix user.number bug in websocket-helpers.js that was popping up in the Web Socket RLogin section.

 1.02 (2016-01-09)
 * Functions for retrieving a WebSocket client's real IP address.
 * Better checking for private/local network users.